florian/reading-notes/papers/2_Arbitrary_Neural_Style_Transfer.md

 - There has been [parallel work](https://arxiv.org/abs/1703.06868) for producing an embedding without retraining.
 However, that paper is just based on heuristics, while the approach above directly learns a representation

 ## 3. Results

+- Dataset:
+  - Content images from ImageNet
+  - Styles from Kaggle's [Paint By Numbers](https://www.kaggle.com/c/painter-by-numbers) and [Describable Textures Dataset](https://www.robots.ox.ac.uk/~vgg/data/dtd/)
+  - Augmented by applying image transformations
+- Unlike in previous work, the same content and image loss weighting can be used for all styles
+- Training on a lot of styles was crucial for generalization
+- Similarly styled images are close to each other in the latent space.
+Proximity in this space also reflects semantic similarity

 ## 4. Conclusions